jconning/lambda-cpu-cost/README.md

     - Don't create a new role but instead select the role you created earlier named "lambdaExecutionRole" (or whatever you named it).
     - Select the memory setting that correponds to your function (256, 512, or 1024 MB).

 You have now prepared all four required functions!
+Please proceed to setup the test harness.

 ### Test harness
 ## How to run it